-Statistics educators should consider the power an applied statistics course sequence has to provide graduate students with a year-long introduction to statistical computing.
-As seen by Stephanie, who entered graduate school after completing a year's work as a research assistant working in R, these learning experiences can help to alleviate the power differential students feel when asking their advisers or peers for assistance.
-However, the content covered by graduate applied statistics sequences is expected to paint a vast picture of the field of statistics, with topics ranging from a difference in means to mixed-models.
-Consequently, many educators feel they do not have the time to incorporate statistical computing into the classroom, and some feel that they have limited computational expertise to teach these concepts (Hampton et al., 2017; Nolan & Temple Lang, 2010).
-The inflexibility of graduate programs further complicates this issue, as many graduate students are unable to enroll directly in a statistical computing course due to an already full and demanding course load.
-Thus, questions should be raised about how to best bridge this gap between coursework and research expectations for statistical computing skills.
+The impact of an undergraduate education on students’ experiences as graduate researchers should be considered by Statistics, Ecology, and Environmental Science faculty in higher education when recognizing the importance of developing data-intensive statistical computing skills early on in undergraduate Statistics courses.
+In this study, none of the participants voiced having any experience working with R in their undergraduate coursework.
+Instead, these students encountered R for the first time in their first semester of graduate school during the first graduate-level applied Statistics course.
+The participants who had computing experiences in their undergraduate coursework or postbaccalaureate research work or experience with Access databases were able to navigate learning R with greater ease than students with no computing experiences.
+This lack of computing experiences further compounded when students began their independent research, where students with fewer computational skills and understandings had substantially different independent research experiences than their counterparts with more.
+The frustrations of simple tasks, such as subsetting data or removing NA's, were felt by the participants who had completed a bachelor's without any computational elements to their coursework, while those who were exposed to even small amounts of computing in their undergraduate coursework were able to begin computational tasks in their research walking and not crawling.

-The importance of playing with statistical applications on real-world data, as voiced by these participants, should be also considered by statistics educators at all levels.
-This transition to incorporating authentic, research-like tasks, which engage students in statistical computing, can be supported by online resources, data-discovery tools, example datasets and code, and instructional tools, along with collaborative course designs and the sharing of instruction materials.
+Due to the extensive research on computational preparation of environmental science graduate students, faculty in these fields have a growing awareness of these issues.
+However, the majority of this research has focused on a vast array of computational skills students do not possess, rather than focusing on the computational skills necessary to implement statistics in their research.
+Environmental science faculty thus should have an increased awareness of the statistical computing preparation graduate students leave the Statistics classroom with.
+As echoed by the participants in this study, the implementation of statistics in the context of environmental science research is not always as tidy as is presented in the classroom.
+Hence, to better support these students acquisition of the computational skills necessary for implementing statistics in their research, additional preparation focusing specifically on statistical computing should be considered by faculty in these fields.

 Limitations and future research

 While the methodology used to describe the phenomenon of acquiring the computing knowledge necessary to implement statistics for graduate students in the environmental sciences provided important themes of knowledge acquisition, it is not without its limitations.
 Eliciting descriptions of computational knowledge acquisition yielded varied experiences with each of the main themes, but richer data could be gathered in a future longitudinal study.
-A study following graduate students throughout their program of study could identify where students are acquiring statistical computing knowledge, as well as instructional methods that best assist students in obtaining these understandings.
-To better inform science and statistics faculty, a thorough investigation of both the coursework and structure of courses completed by these participants could be performed.
+A study following graduate students throughout their program of study could further identify where students are acquiring statistical computing knowledge, as well as instructional methods that best assist students in obtaining these understandings.
+To better inform science and Statistics faculty, a thorough investigation of both the coursework and structure of courses completed by these participants could be performed.
 This would allow for a discussion of how to best integrate these computational concepts into current coursework requirements, so that students leave the classroom with understandings they can implement immediately in their own research.

 conclusion